Suppose f(3) = 1 and f′(3) = 4. Let g(x) = x2 + f(x) and h(x) = 3... | Channels for Pearson+

 Suppose f(3) = 1 and f′(3) = 4.
 Let g(x) = x2 + f(x) and h(x) = 3f(x).

-Find an equation of the line tangent to y = h(x) at x = 3.
+Find an equation of the line tangent to y = g(x) at x = 3.

 Verified Solution